 This idea stems from housing regulations from the late ’60s.
 A U.S. Census Bureau study said the Brooke Amendment (1969) to the 1968 Housing and Urban Development Act established the rent threshold of 25% of family income in response to rising renting costs.
 The rent standard later rose to 30% in 1981, which has since remained unchanged, according to the study.

 But the standard crafted almost four decades ago may not be realistic for many today.
-A Harvard University study shows that in 2015, nearly 21 million renters — that’s nearly half of the country’s renters — spent more than 30% of their income on housing across the country.
+A Harvard University study shows that in 2019, 20.4 million renters — that’s nearly half of the country’s renters — spent more than 30% of their income on housing across the country.

 Instead: Think of affordability instead of the 30% rule.
 Depending on how much you earn, how much debt you bear and where you live, rent could be more or less than 30% of your paycheck.
 Hawley said she encourages people to work on earning more when rent eats away a huge chunk of income, which may be easier than relocating to reduce rent.
 If you live in a relatively affordable area compared with California or New York, housing doesn’t have to fill 30% of the budget, she said.
 In that case, you may have wiggle room to save more.

 7. “Buy in bulk.”

 Price per unit may be cheaper at club warehouses like Costco than a local grocery store, and buying in bulk saves money for tens of thousands of American families.
 But bulk-buying won’t necessarily save money if you buy more than what you can consume.
 Indeed, many shoppers confessed they have always bought more than they needed just because they couldn’t avoid the temptation of “super deals” at those clubs.